 Announcement of the Non-Renewal of the JOIDES Resolution Operations and Maintenance Cooperative Agreement

-The drilling vessel JOIDES Resolution (JR) is nearing retirement and the National Science Foundation has chosen not to renew the cooperative agreement with Texas A&M University for its operations and maintenance to focus efforts and funds towards the sustainable evolution of the ocean science drilling community.
-NSF will continue to support the U.S. community through investments in research of existing samples and planning for the future of scientific ocean drilling.
-However, the final year of JR operations will be Fiscal Year (FY) 2024.
+The National Science Foundation has chosen not to renew its cooperative agreement with Texas A&M University for operations and maintenance of the drilling vessel JOIDES Resolution (JR).
+The final year of full JR operations as an NSF-provided platform in the International Ocean Discovery Program (IODP) will be Fiscal Year (FY) 2024.
+NSF will continue to support the U.S. scientific ocean drilling community through investments in research utilizing existing samples and data and will work with the research community to plan for the future of scientific ocean drilling.

 For additional information regarding this decision and the status of future plans and activities, please see answers to the frequently asked questions below.
 Inquiries can be directed to NSF’s Ocean Drilling Program (firstname.lastname@example.org).
 Media inquiries should be directed to NSF’s Office of Legislative and Public Affairs (email@example.com).